emosher/emosher.github.io/content/posts/gke-creation.md

 ### Problem

 I believe that clusters can and should be disposable.
 Thus, I find myself recreating clusters often.
 While the web UI is a great option, I've also find the need to tweak certain knobs from time to time.
 Since I use my clusters with Tanzu Application Platform, I also need certain features for that to work.
-I needed to find a way to more repeatably
+I needed to find a way to more repeatably create clusters while getting the right flags enabled.

 ### Solution